abikesa/nationalism/index.md

 ### O For a Muse of Fire 🔥 [4](https://abikesa.github.io/dionysus/intro.html)
 - Narrative and communication here is romantic, nationalist, and panafrican.
 Only appeals to the weak who have no say over the "melody" of human history
-- What we have is the opportunity to `reharm` this melody to smooth away dissonances and provide consonant harmonies and lullaby's
+- What we have is the opportunity to `reharm` this melody to smooth away dissonances and provide consonant harmonies and lullabies

 ### Apollo 5, 6
 - Timing of industrial revolution & colonization of Africa yields distinct qualities from Aztek, Native Indian, Aborigines, Chinese, Japanese